-The SEELEVEL IITM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SeeLevel II TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SeeLevel has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-Model 709-P3 will monitor the battery voltage, the fresh water and sewer holding tanks, and includes a pump switch.
+Model 709-4PH will monitor the battery voltage, the fresh water, galley and sewer holding tanks.
+The 709-4PH includes pump and heater switches as well as a pilot out indicator light.
 The information is displayed on a 3-digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.